صور الصفحة

 Domine, Deus salutis.

-prayer of one under grievous affliction: it agrees to Christ in his passion, and alludes to his death and burial.
+to Christ in his passion, and alludes to his death

 3 Let my prayer come in before thee: incline] thy ear to my petition.